The Institution of Structural Engineers The Institution of Structural Engineers

 Price

-Arup have assembled a package of quick and easy guides to help practising engineers understand the origins of carbon factors for three key construction materials: steel, concrete and timber.
+Arup have assembled a package of quick and easy guides to help practising engineers understand the origins of carbon factors for five key construction materials: steel, concrete, timber, stone and aluminium.

 At Arup, the BIPAS (Buildings and Infrastructure Priority Actions for Sustainability) team is a multi-disciplinary group of engineers, funded via Arup's internal investment programme.
 They carry out research and create resources relating to sustainability, primarily for use within Arup but shared externally when it is appropriate.
 Their objective is to address those areas that engineers engage with on a daily basis, to enable them to address sustainability in an informed and effective manner.

-These guides are intended to help our practising engineers understand the origins of carbon factors for three key construction materials: steel, timber, and concrete.
+These guides are intended to help our practising engineers understand the origins of carbon factors for five key construction materials: steel, timber, concrete, stone and aluminium.
 As engineers, we need to thoroughly understand how the carbon factors we use are determined, as well as the global impact our decisions make.

 The documents provide a snapshot of the industry, highlighting carbon hotspots, as well as the major opportunities for each material that will help our industry on the path to Net Zero.
 It is intended that the guides will be updated periodically to reflect industry changes.